Christianity steps into power vacuum

 Mixing of religious concepts and traditions

 One of the most interesting concepts the Christians took over from the Jews was that of the Messiah.
-A name that originated in Mesopotamia and had a secular meaning along the lines of: leader, king, savior.
+A name that originated in Mesopotamia and had a secular meaning along the lines of: leader, king, saviour.
 While the Jews see their Messiah as the future new King David (and are still waiting on him), the Christians (Khristos in Greek means messiah) believed that Jesus was the Messiah.

 Both religions talk of a Messianic era, once the Messiah returns (Christians) or arrives (Jews) there will be a millennium of peace.
 The theological belief of chiliasm or pre-millennialism (where an Antichrist would be defeated which would lead to a world of peace, plenty and happiness for the poor) describes the period that will herald the coming of the messiah.
 This is described in a body of text known as eschatology (a set of church doctrines concerning the final state of the world), based on the prophecies in the Book of Revelation.
 This concept had entered the Catholic and Jewish faith via the Babylonian and Persian concepts of eschatology.